ying531/awesome-replicability-data/README.md

 #### 6. <a name="multilabmoral"></a> Multi-lab disgust and moral judgement dataset

 - *Background*.
 This is a multi-lab replication of an original study from Eskine et al. (2011); unit-level data for the original study is not publicly available to our knowledge.
 They studied the effect of gustatory disgust on moral judgement, where participants were randomly assigned to bitter, neutral (control), or sweet beverages, and then judged the moral wrongness of six vignettes.
-Datasets in  OSF are consistently named across studies.
+We follow the ordering on OSF to clean the datasets and preserve common demographic, manipulation check, and outcome variables.

 - *Sample sizes*.
 The original study had sample size n = 57, while the replication studies had N = 1137 participants in total across k = 11 studies.

 - *Variables*.
 The outcome variable is the average moral rating of the six vignettes.
-The treatment variable is `condition`.
-Baseline covariates including religiosity, gender, age, years in colledge, major, ethnicity, potilical orientation, knowledge of the hypothesis, etc. To evaluate the intended effect of the  beverages on subjective ratings (bitter, disgusting, neutral, and sweet) is also assessed.
+The treatment variable is `condition`, coded as `dummysweet`, `dummybitter` and `dummywater` in the cleaned datasets.
+Baseline covariates including religiosity, gender, age, years in colledge, major, ethnicity, potilical orientation, etc. We preserve gender, age, and political orientation for consistency in cleaned data.
+To evaluate the intended effect of the  beverages on subjective ratings (bitter, disgusting, neutral, and sweet) is also assessed, named as `check_...` in the cleaned data.

 - *Results*.
 The original study showed that gustatory disgust triggers a significantly heightened sense of moral wrongness.
 In the multi-lab replication study the overall estimates of effect sizes were all smaller than the original study; some were in the opposite direction; all had 0.95 confidence intervals containing zero.